mathronaut/Project-Euler-Java-Solutions/README.md

 ***Purpose of this project*** is creating quality solutions while keeping codes ***simple, adaptive, re-usable and easy for implementation.***

-All you need to do is just execute methods with needed variables in Main.
+All you need to do is just execute methods with needed variables.

 I'm newbie at coding, so don't expect any expert code trick in my solutions for now, but i'll update the solutions for best as long as i breathe :)